 The course prepares students for employment through work-based learning opportunities, careers education, workshops, support for preparing applications, for interviews.
-Students also have the opportunity to participate in the Worcester Award which develops employability skills.
-Sector Endorsement through SEFDEY also ensures that students are able to be counted as qualified members of staff in registered Early Years settings.
+Students also can participate in the Worcester Award which develops employability skills.
+Sector Endorsement through SEFDEY also ensures that students can be counted as qualified members of staff in registered Early Years settings.